 Obesity is the nations’ pet epidemic, it’s so important to fight the flab!
-Being overweight is a serious risk to your dog’s health; carrying too much weight impacts on joints, bones, spines and can greatly increase the risk in dogs who are more prone to develop diseases like diabetes and heart disease.
+Being overweight is a serious risk to your dog’s health.
+Carrying too much weight impacts joints, bones, spines and can greatly increase the risk in dogs who are more prone to develop diseases like diabetes and heart disease.
 It is important to keep our furry friends healthy and

 lean if we wish them to have a long and healthy life.